alvo254/alx-higher_level_programming/0x00-python-hello_world/README.md

 Namespaces are one honking great idea -- let's do more of those!
 Pycodestyle
 Pycodestyle is now the new standard of Python style code

+"""Python stderr is known as a standard error stream.
+It is similar to stdout because it also directly prints to the console but the main difference is that it only prints error messages.
+After writing the above code (python print to stderr), you can observe that it print debug message using sys. stderr"""